uzdada/protodiff/README.md

 ### Overview

-ProtoDiff is a monitoring agent that automatically detects schema mismatches between your running gRPC services and the Buf Schema Registry (BSR).
-It provides a visual dashboard to help teams maintain schema consistency across their microservices architecture.
+ProtoDiff is a Kubernetes-native monitoring tool that runs inside your cluster to automatically detect schema drift between live gRPC services and the Buf Schema Registry (BSR).
+Deployed as a lightweight agent in your Kubernetes environment, it continuously validates schema consistency across your microservices without requiring any changes to your existing services.

 ### Key Features